 Warrior, Thief, Monk, Red Mage, White Mage, and Black Mage.* (In the original English version Warrior is known as Fighter, and Monk as Black Belt)* — These classes can later be leveled up to Knight, Ninja, Master, Red Wizard, White Wizard and Black Wizard.

-Unlike the other games in the series, there are no default names provided to the characters.
-The biggest trick to the game is learning how to manage 4 different characters in a variety of situations.
-It’s a strategy game.
-You learn the strengths and weaknesses of each party member and how to compensate.
-How to exploit the weaknesses of your enemies, etc.
+Unlike the other games in the series, there are no default names provided to the characters, so players will get to name them anything they want.
+The biggest trick to the game is learning how to manage four different characters in a variety of situations.
+You must learn the strengths and weaknesses of each party member and how to balance these out in a party situation.

 This game included many things that would remain staples in the FF series as a whole.
-The diff jobs, characters and monsters that would reappear in later games, and the eco-friendly theme all started here.
+It contains jobs, characters, themes, and monsters that would reappear in later games in series.

 Story: On it’s surface, the game story seems simplistic, but as you progress it becomes quite deep and convoluted.
 In the end, I’m not even sure I understand the subtle details of the whole time-loop scenario.
 The story is unfolded only by talking to NPCs.